Cubs vs. Blue Jays Player Props Betting Odds

 Hoerner Stats

-- Hoerner hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .316 with a home run, three walks and an RBI.
+- Hoerner will look for his sixth straight game with a hit in this contest.
+In his last five games he is batting .400 with a double, a home run, two walks and an RBI.

 Hoerner Recent Games